 What is Hair Loss?

 An individual's hair can make a lasting first impression.
 Although hair can appear to be a minor detail in the grand scheme of things, it is natural to make a judgment based on the way someone styles or colors their hair, as well as how much or little hair they may have.
 So when someone starts losing his or her hair, it can be very upsetting.
 For men and women, baldness is something that's tough to accept.
 Fortunately, with the innovative advances available today in the hair restoration world, your hair loss can be controlled, reversed, and in many instances, restored.
-Dr. Ryan A. Schuering has successfully treated patients in Stuart, FL, from premature hair loss to late-stage baldness by providing customized patient-specific solutions, allowing for the finest cosmetically pleasing results.
+Dr. Ryan A. Schuering has successfully treated patients in Stuart and Tequesta, FL, from premature hair loss to late-stage baldness by providing customized patient-specific solutions, allowing for the finest cosmetically pleasing results.
 Visit Spyglass Dermatology to learn more.

 What Are the Causes of Hair Loss?